Insurance Clauses in Contracts: A Comprehensive Guide

 When you see a waiver of subrogation clause, identify whether it is one-way (you waive against the client) or mutual (both parties waive against each other).
 Push for mutuality.
 Also confirm with your broker that your current policies include a blanket waiver of subrogation endorsement or can be modified to add one for the specific client — and at what premium cost.
 If your policies do not support the waiver, signing a contract requiring it puts you in breach.
 Note that workers' comp policies in some states require special endorsements for waivers of subrogation.

-State-by-State Comparison: Mandatory Insurance Requirements, COI Regulations, and Additional Insured Case Law
+State-by-State Comparison: Mandatory Insurance, COI Regulations, and Additional Insured Case Law

 Common contract language